samarthkhandave95/java-prog/README.md

 # java-prog
-java program to convert centimeter to inch .
+java program to convert inch to inch , inch to meter, inch to kilometer .